Community Clean Air Grant

 Project timeline duration should be a maximum of one year.
 Note: The evaluation committee will consider proposals that have timelines in excess of one year based on potential impact.

 The maximum grant award is $50,000 available to an individual, business (e.g. LLC) or non-profit organization.
 Note: The evaluation committee will consider proposals that request funding in excess of $50,000 based on potential impact.

 Once you begin the application, you will not have the option to save your work.
 Before you begin the application, you can preview the questions.

-Applications are accepted on a rolling basis and will be reviewed three times a year.
-The following are the application submission deadlines:
+Applications were accepted on a rolling basis and reviewed three times in the pilot year.
+The following were the application submission deadlines:

 - Round One: Friday, June 4, 2021, at 11:59:59 p.m.

 - Round Two: Friday, September 24, 2021, at 11:59:59 p.m.